sarahamer13/portfolio-prep/README.md

 ### Your professional pitch: You’ve done a recording, so just write down here how it goes.

-My name is Sarah and I have a background in the healthcare field and I served in the U.S.Army as a linguist.
-I have a passion for building things.
-While I enjoyed my previous job as a reimbursement counselor in the pharmaceutical industry, I found my passion in building things, and that's why I'm now learning software development.
+My name is Sarah Mahdi and I have a background in the healthcare field and before that I served in the military as a linguist.
+While I enjoyed my previous job in the pharmaceutical industry, I found my passion in building things.

-The versatility and potential of software development are truly phenomenal, and I am thrilled to be able to use my skills to create websites for small businesses, educational games for children, and software for companies.
-One of my strongest skills is researching to find the best solution to a problem, which was a big part of my previous jobs.
-I plan to apply that same method to my software development projects.
+The versatility and potential of software development are truly phenomenal, and I want to be part of it.
+I am amazed and fascinated by how technology is evolving and always have been since I was in 8th grade

+One of my strongest skills is researching to find the best solution to a problem, which this has been a big part of my previous two jobs.

 I am excited to bring my skills to the table and build amazing things.

 ### What excites you the most about tech?